RaphaelMasset/OmniMap/README.md

 # OmniMap

+OmniMap is a web application built using Angular, designed to provide an interactive mapping experience with rich note and node management features.

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3.
+This project was generated using Angular CLI version 20.3.3.

 ## Development server